Montana Story: Plot

 The truck breaks down on the road, and the siblings wait for Valentina's son, Joey, to arrive with a tow truck.
 Erin tells Cal that she's a trained cook who now works in a restaurant that uses every part of the animal.
 The siblings visit the Copperhead Mine, which Erin compares to the seven circles of Hell in Dante's Inferno.
 She also meditates on the deceptiveness of the American West's mythology.

-During a thunder storm and power outage, Cal struggles to get a back-up generator working.
+During a thunderstorm and resulting power outage, Cal struggles to get a back-up generator working.
 Since the life support system is down, the siblings' father suffers a heart attack.
 Ace struggles to keep his patient alive, enlisting Erin to manually pump a bag valve mask to keep her father breathing.
 After the power returns, Erin is upset that she has saved her father's life.
 She emotionally confronts Cal about him witnessing their father beating and severely injuring her to the point of hospitalization.
 She berates him for having not helped her in any way.
 Cal admits he was afraid to intervene and still feels guilty.

 Later that night, when Cal thinks he's alone, he talks to his father about the older man's lack of happiness in life.
 Erin watches from the doorway as her father flatlines and dies.
 It's not shown, but heavily implied that Cal disconnected his father from life support.
 Ace covers for Cal, saying the death was due to the heart attack that occurred during the power outage.

 As the siblings go their separate ways, Erin asks Cal to keep in touch and he agrees to do so.
 Instead of taking Mr. T with her, Erin arranges for him to live on Mukki's ranch with a herd of other horses.